Cafe start up costs and ways to stay on budget

 If you are thinking about how to open a cafe and stay within your budget, consider all major expenditures from the very beginning.
 You should always try to make realistic estimates on the lease, interior design and building renovation, kitchen and front-of-house equipment, employee payroll, menu, and the cost of your inventory.

 It seems pointless to give any exact numbers because the actual cost will vary depending on where you’re located and the cafe concept (grab-and-go, co-working or cat cafe).
 Instead, let’s consider how the choices you make and the approaches you take can influence your start-up costs for a cafe.
 This will help you prioritize your expenditures, and cover all the essentials while avoiding overspending.

 Good lease for your cafe

 Premises near business centers, malls, areas with a lot of foot traffic, and tourist attractions will guarantee you the steady influx of customers that you need to make a good profit.
 These locations are closely monitored by the major market players and don’t remain empty for long.

-For entrepreneurs who know the importance of a lucrative spot for a cafe, money is no object when they get a chance to secure a desirable location.
+For entrepreneurs who know the importance of a, money is no object when they get a chance to secure a desirable location.
 However, it’s best to remember that paying an exorbitant amount for your rent may cause your cafe start up costs to skyrocket and undermine the profitability of your business.

 Commercial space is rented on a cost-per-square-foot basis and the cost significantly varies depending on location.
 For example, according to Bizfluent.com, within New York City, you can rent premises for $10 to $4,000 per square foot.